mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 The method described here inflicts the least downtime.
 Assuming you have configured version 2.5, and it is ready to go:

- 1. Redirect each slave that replicates from Binlogrouter to replicate from the master.
+ 1. Redirect each replica that replicates from Binlogrouter to replicate from the primary.
 ```
-mysql -u USER -pPASSWORD -h slave-IP -P slave-PORT
+mysql -u USER -pPASSWORD -h replica-IP -P replica-PORT
 STOP SLAVE;
 CHANGE MASTER TO master_host="master-IP", master_port=master-PORT,
 master_user="USER", master_password="PASSWORD", master_use_gtid=slave_pos;